unibik/remote_ssh_access_using_ipv6/README.md

 # remote_ssh_access_using_ipv6

-This is a Automation tool to setup remote ssh access using IPv6
+This is a Automation tool to setup remote ssh access using IPv6 in linux

 Need to know more about it and how it works, you can check my blog post [here](https://unibik.github.io/post/remote_ssh_setup/).